 Halton Hills Hydro is a Local Distribution Company (LDC) regulated by the Ontario Energy Board.
 View our scorecard to learn more about our performance or view our applications filed with the Ontario Energy Board.

-2019 ScorecardHalton Hills Hydro is pleased to present our 2019 Scorecard.
+2020 ScorecardHalton Hills Hydro is pleased to present our 2020 Scorecard.
 The Scorecard is a tool that measures how well Ontario’s electricity distributors are performing each year and includes a pictorial representation and a Scorecard Management, Discussion and Analysis to explain the detail behind the scorecard numbers.
 This document highlights our performance in a number of key categories such as Service Quality, Customer Satisfaction, Safety and Reliability, Asset Management and Cost Control.
 We have met or exceeded our targets in most of these areas.
 Did you know?
-Our Customer Care agents responded to 18,332 calls from customers in 2019.
-We issued 276,856 bills and achieved a billing accuracy rate of 99.88%.
-Vehicle accidents accounted for ¼ of the total outage hours in 2019.
-There have been no Serious Electrical Incidents and Halton Hills Hydro has been fully compliant with the Electrical Distribution Safety Regulation (O. Reg 22/04 for each of the last nine (9) years.
-For the last eight (8) years, Halton Hills Hydro has ranked in the top 6 LDCs in the province in efficiency benchmarking.
+Our Customer Care agents responded to 18,692 calls from customers in 2020.
+We issued 277,640 bills and achieved a billing accuracy rate of 99.90%.
+Halton Hills Hydro had two (2) outages that were designated Major Events on June 29, 2020 and August 28, 2020, both of which were due to severe weather.
+Tree contacts accounted for 53% of the total outage hours in 2020 (excluding Major Events).
+Halton Hills Hydro has been fully compliant with the Electrical Distribution Safety Regulation (O. Reg 22/04 for each of the last ten (10) years.
+For the last nine (9) years, Halton Hills Hydro has ranked in the top seven (7) LDCs in the province in efficiency benchmarking.
 Based on recent customer satisfaction surveys, 95% of Halton Hills Hydro customers were “very or fairly” satisfied.
-This number is above the National and Provincial average of 91%.
-We are proud of our results in 2019 and continue to strive to meet or exceed our targets in all areas of our business.
-Halton Hills Hydro 2019 Scorecard, Ontario Energy Board for definitions of the scorecard measures , and Scorecard Frequently Asked Questions
+We are proud of our results in 2020 and continue to strive to meet or exceed our targets in all areas of our business.
+Halton Hills Hydro 2020 Scorecard, Ontario Energy Board for definitions of the scorecard measures , and Scorecard Frequently Asked Questions

 Tariff of Rates and Charges